|

 If you are the subject of these messages, you have been flamed.

-another.
-It's one way to download, or copy, files and programs from the
+to another.
+It's one way to download, or copy, files and programs

 Hits:

-by visitor counters which actually keep a numerical count of the number
+monitored by visitor counters which actually keep a numerical count

 HomePage: